 11. When does the park close?

 The park entrance gates do not close, but hours vary for park facilities, concessioners and visitor centers.
 Watch for wildlife crossing the roads at dusk and dawn and drive with caution at night; bison are especially difficult to see at night and can weigh up to one ton.
-Some roads and facilities close seasonally and all visitor centers are closed on December 25.
+Some roads and facilities close seasonally.

 Did You Know?